soohoon90/soohoon90.github.com/ParallaxScrolling/README.markdown

 # This is One Page Experiment #1

-This page experiments with three ideas
+This page experiments with three ideas:

-* Parallax Scrolling

-This is like nikebetterworld.com
+* Parallax Scrolling - This is like nikebetterworld.com

-* Web Fonts

-It is time to use cool fonts online too :)
+* Web Fonts - It is time to use cool fonts online too :)

-* CSS3 Text Decorations

-Fun fun fun fun :)
+* CSS3 Text Decorations - Fun fun fun fun :)

-# Resources Used
+## Resources Used

-## Tutorials
+### Tutorials

 Many, including but not limited to:

 * http://coding.smashingmagazine.com/2011/07/12/behind-the-scenes-of-nike-better-world/

-## Frameworks & Libraries
+### Frameworks & Libraries

 * jQuery
 * HTML5 Boilerplate

-## Backgrounds
+### Backgrounds

 * http://www.colourlovers.com/pattern/465753/Navaho
 * http://www.colourlovers.com/pattern/1101098/When_We_Parted